Health & Fitness Calculators

 Triangle Body Shape

-Measure the difference between your hips and bust and the difference between your hips and waist.
+Calculate the difference between your hips and bust, along with the difference between your hips and waist.

 (Hips - Bust) ≥ 3.6"